kbwo/zsh-ghq-skim/README.md

 # zsh-ghq-skim
+Zsh plugin to get ghq (https://github.com/x-motemen/ghq) list by skim (https://github.com/lotabout/skim)

 ## Install
+You have to install ghq and skim.

-you can install by any common plugin manager.
+Next, you can install by any common plugin manager.
 I use zinit.

 ### zinit